 The Community Development activity aims to build social cohesion and enhance the social wellbeing of the Carterton community.
-Information, advice and advocacy services are provided to a wide range of people and groups including volunteers, artists, and job seekers.
+Information, advice, and advocacy services are provided to a wide range of people and groups including volunteers, artists, and job seekers.
 Supporting community organisations, community development initiatives and providing community events are of significant benefit to the whole community.
 Services and programmes include:

-- providing information, advice, and advocacy services to a wide range of people and community groups - providing grants to initiatives that support health, cultural and community development initiatives that help achieve Council's strategic objectives - supporting projects that encourage people to develop skills and increase employment opportunities - supporting volunteer networks by providing volunteering opportunities supporting the local economy to recover from economic shock caused by the COVID-19 pandemic
+- providing information, advice, and advocacy services to a wide range of people and community groups. - providing grants to initiatives that support health, cultural and community development initiatives that help achieve Council's strategic objectives. - supporting projects that encourage people to develop skills and increase employment opportunities. - supporting volunteer networks by providing volunteering opportunities.